[collection] Thierry Fourcassier: when the myth of a collector begins to crack, a personal reflection on passion and its illusions

 They forced me to understand rather than accumulate.

-Yes, the myth cracked.
+So, yes, the myth cracked.

 But in its place stands something more solid: the maturity of a collector.
 And perhaps, in the end, that is the real success.